GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

     ```

 1. You should also see a prompt (the same prompt in prompt.go) below.
 You need to edit this prompt in the file but can test it out by changing the input, model and other params in the UI.
-1. Test it out: Add a query "I want to watch a movie", and leave the rest empty and click on **RUN**.
+1. Test it out: Add a **userMessage** "I want to watch a movie", and leave the rest empty and click on **RUN**.
-1. The model should respond by saying something like this.
+1. The model should respond by saying something like this (don't expect the exact same output).
 This is clearly nonsensical as a "I want to watch a movie" is not a sensible vector db query.
 The model is just retrofitting the output to match the output schema we've suggested (see **queryTransformFlow.ts**, we define an output schema) and trying to infer some semi-sensible outputs.

     ```json
     {